AvtsVivek/LearnCpp/src/tasks/435820-SubModules/ReadMe.md

 # Auto

 ## Notes
 1. Submodules.
 Cpp 20 does not support nested modules.
+What we are doing is splitting here larger modules into smaller modules.
+This gives the ability to just import what they need.

 2. Project files
    1. add_sub.ixx